 Mission And Vision

-- Maintain a magnanimous stance of openness and docility to the action of the Holy Spirit after the example of the Blessed Virgin Mary;
+- Maintain an openness to the action of the Holy Spirit after the example of Blessed Virgin Mary and Mother Foundress Blessed Elena Guerra;

 In accord with its philosophy of education and true to the spirit of the congregation, the school envisions: